TabbycatDebate/tabbycat/docs/features/api.rst

 Administrator vs public access
 ==============================

 Depending on what the external application does, it may require administrator access, or the publicly accessible information suffices.
 The administrator endpoints does not just retrieve (``GET``) data; it can also change it, such as adding new participants or marking teams as break-eligible.
-To grant administrator access to an application, you can give it your token, which can be found under *Tokens* in the database view.
+To grant administrator access to an application, you can give it your token, which can be found under *Tokens* in the database or under *Change Password* on the site home page.
 Each user has a token automatically generated when registered.

 .. note:: Tokens can also be revoked by deleting them in the database area, which will stop the external applications from making further changes.